tengstrand/lein-polylith/readme.md

   Builds system artifacts.

   The following steps are performed:
-    - checks for circular dependencies and stops if found.
+    - checks for circular dependencies and quits if found.
-    - calculates what components and bases to process based on what has changed since the last successful build.
+    - calculates what components and bases to build based on what has changed since the last successful build.
     - calls 'sync' and makes sure that all dependencies in project.clj files are in sync and that all systems have all components they need.
-    - AOT compile changed components, bases and systems to check that they compile and fulfill workspace interfaces and have all libraries they need.
+    - AOT-compiles changed components, bases and systems to check that they compile against the workspace interfaces and have all the libraries they need.
     - runs tests for all bases and components that have been affected by the changes.
     - executes build.sh for all changed systems to make sure they have a working build script and no missing components or libraries.